Greece crisis: Athens 10-day metro strike ends

 The police operation at the metro depot took place shortly before 04:00, with about 100 riot police officers entering the area where workers had barricaded themselves overnight.

-A police spokesman told the BBC three people had been arrested and subsequently released.'No repeats'
+A police spokesman told the BBC three people had been arrested and subsequently released.

 Under the terms of its massive international bailout, the Greek government has had to accept substantial spending cuts, such as redundancies and pay freezes in the public sector, and reduced pensions.